 Chicken broth was once just a commonplace ingredient, one that was often used as the base of various soups and stews, or even as something to drink on its own.
 It’s become even more popular these days, as we’ve started to recognize all the benefits of bone broth.
+So what about chicken broth – is chicken broth good for you?

 The idea behind modern chicken broth is simple.
 You’re simmering chicken bones, often with meat still attached, for hours at a time.
 Doing so gives you plenty of nutrients from the bones themselves, including some that aren’t common in modern diets.
 You’re often getting plenty of collagen as well.